guesswho1234/Rex/README.md

 ## System Resources

-For Rex to operate properly, make sure the following resources are available.
+For Rex to operate properly, make sure that the following resources are available on your system.

 - libsodium-dev
 - libmagick++-dev